Ross Braude

-Ross Braude (born 18 January 2000) is a Canadian rugby union player, currently playing for the Toronto Arrows of Major League Rugby (MLR) and the Canadian national team.
+Ross Braude (born 18 January 2000) is a Canadian rugby union player, currently playing for the Sharks of United Rugby Championship and the Canadian national team.
 His preferred position is scrum-half.

 Professional career

 Braude signed for Major League Rugby side Toronto Arrows for the 2021 Major League Rugby season.
 Braude made his debut for Canada in the 2021 July rugby union tests.

 Braude joined the Sharks for the 2025–26 United Rugby Championship.

+In early 2026, he spoke of his desire to represent South Africa upon becoming eligible to switch representation later in the year.